The quick and convenient guide to growing your sweet acacia trees!

 Sweet Acacia Tree Care Tips

 When growing sweet acacia trees, you should know that they thrive in U.S. Department of Agriculture plant hardiness zones 7 through 11.
 Sweet acacia trees are highly tolerant of heat and highly drought resistant once established.
 Sweet acacia trees thrive in full sun, and are not picky about the soil type as long as it is well draining.
 Because sweet acacia trees are desert plants regulating the amount of irrigation they get is an important part of ensuring your sweet acacia trees with thrive.
-If your sweet acacia trees get too much water, they will grow so fast the limbs will be weak.
+If your sweet acacia trees get too much water, they will grow so fast the wood will be weak.

 Sweet Acacia Tree